antoineszatkownik/goltoine/README.md

 the frame rate per second with the "fps" variable (the gif was made with fps=10) <br />
 the alphabet (see Note 2)

+# Next

+What could be next :

+-add rotations

 Credits to Jean Macquet